 Partnerships and limited liability companies.
-Generally, all trade or business income that flows through to you for income tax purposes is subject to self-employment taxes - even if the income isn't distributed to you.
-But such income may not be subject to self-employment taxes if you're a limited partner or the LLC member equivalent.
-Check with your tax advisor on whether the additional 0.9% Medicare tax on earned income or the 3.8% NIIT (see page 11) will apply.
+Generally, all trade or business income that flows through to you for income tax purposes is subject to self-employment taxes - even if it isn't distributed to you.
+But such income may not be subject to selfemployment taxes if you're a limited partner or the LLC member equivalent.
+Check with your tax advisor on whether the 0.9% Medicare tax or the 3.8% NIIT (see page 11) will apply.

 S corporations.
 Only income you receive as salary is subject to payroll taxes and, if applicable, the 0.9% Medicare tax.
-To reduce these taxes, you may want to keep your salary relatively - but not unreasonably low and increase the income that is taxed to you through your Schedule K-1 by virtue of your share of the earnings from the business.
-That income isn't subject to the corporate level tax or the 0.9% Medicare tax and, typically, is not subject to the 3.8% NIIT.
+To reduce these taxes, you may want to keep your salary relatively - but not unreasonably - low and increase the income that is taxed to you through your Schedule K-1 by virtue of your share of the earnings from the business.
+That income isn't subject to the corporate level tax or the 0.9% Medicare tax and, typically, isn't subject to the 3.8% NIIT.